workshopdemos/zowe-python/Instructions.md

 We've now made the application more rubust.

-Note, argparse also create a help system.
-You can run
+Note, argparse creates a help system.
+You can run:

 `python workshop.py -h`

 And it will provide a full description of the application and options, all from the ArgParse library.

 ### Let's make it easier to execute.
 Python is a scripting language.
 If you've ever used BATCH on DOS/Windows, you know you can execute it directly.
 On Linux/USS, you can do the same with other scripting languages, but it takes two steps to do it.
+The environment we are using now is a Linux environment.

 **First Part**